galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 >
 > 3. Plot the rate of total mortality per PFT (MORTALITY)
 >
->    Select a 2D plot with time as x-axis and colored by the rate of total mortality per PFT.
+>    Select a 2D plot with time as x-axis and colored by the rate of total mortality per PFT (Plant functional type).
 >    Make sure to adjust the y-axis and save your plots in the output folder (as png file).
 >    > ### {% icon question %} Question
 >    > 1.
 Can you observe any pattern?
 Does it make any sense?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1.
-We can clearly see a seasonal cycle.
+We can clearly see a seasonal cycle of PFT2.
 >    > > ![Panoply MORTALITY per PFT](../../images/panoply_MORTALITY_ALP1_exp.png "total mortality per PFT")
 >    > {: .solution}
 >    {: .question}